Alibaba reports slowest revenue growth since going public as competition bites

 Ant has been subjected to a sweeping restructuring by China, which derailed its $37 billion initial public offering in late 2020.

-In the October-December quarter, Alibaba repurchased approximately 10 million of American Depositary Shares (ADSs) worth approximately US$1.4 billion.
+For the nine months ending in December, the company purchased roughly $7.7 billion worth of shares.

-For the nine months ending in December, the company purchased roughly $7.7 billion worth of shares, as part of a US$15 billion share repurchase programme.
+Fiscal third quarter revenue for the company's cloud business grew 20per cent year-on-year to hit 19.5 billion yuan ($3.08 billion), but adjusted core earnings (EBITDA) for the unit declined 66per cent sequentially from the previous quarter.

-Net income attributable to shareholders slumped to 20.43 billion yuan in the third quarter from 79.43 billion yuan a year earlier.
+"It seems like Alibaba is finding it difficult to maintain the growth trajectory in most markets including the cloud business," said Oshadhi Kumarasiri, an analyst at Lightstream Research

-On an adjusted basis, Alibaba earned 16.87 yuan per ADS, above expectations of 16.18 yuan.
+Quarterly net income attributable to shareholders slumped to 20.43 billion yuan from 79.43 billion a year earlier.

-Once Asia's biggest listed company, Alibaba has long given up its crown to Taiwanese chipmaker TSMC, and even fallen behind local rivals Tencent and Kweichow Moutai.
+Once Asia's biggest listed company, Alibaba has long given up its crown to Taiwanese chipmaker TSMC, and even fallen behind local rival Tencent and beverage maker Kweichow Moutai.

 The company's U.S.-listed shares have lost roughly half their value in the past 12 months amid Beijing's regulatory crackdown on certain industries.